Veljko277/teecore/README.md

 # TeeCore
-This is a foundation for single gametype teeworlds mod (with some ddnet features)
+This is a foundation\frame for single gametype teeworlds mod (with some ddnet features)

 *Begun as a fork of tw+ by [Pointer13](https://github.com/Pointer31)*\
 *Included maps and some features are from the pointers fork*\